sk-m/y/README.md

 # Why?

-This question is at the heart of this project.
+This question is at the heart of the project.
 I mean, just read it's name.

 On a serious note, let's be honest - there is no reason for this project to exist, at least in it's current state.
 I'm just interested in the idea, so *why* not bring it to life?
-Who knows, maybe this will grow into something beautiful in the future.
+Who knows, maybe it will grow into something beautiful in the future.

 # Current state

 **This project is currently in the *very* early stages of development**.
-The only reason for running the project on your device would be research purposes.
+The only reason for running it on your device would be research purposes.
 But if you do get an itch to try it - please, let me know how it goes, I would love to get some feedback.

 Here's a non-exhaustive list of some major features I'd like to add: